God’s Grace

 Freedom from Shame

 God showed me that shame is a choice.
-I can have power over it and I can decide not to take it on.
+I can conquer it, and I can decide not to take it on.
+I have control over what I allow to enter into my thoughts.

 I can do all things through Christ who strengthens me.
 (Philippians 4:13)